coldfix/sphinx-code-tabs/doc/index.rst

 navbar above several alternative code blocks, allowing the user to switch between them.

-This can be used to e.g. show a snippet in multiple languages, on multiple platforms, or source and render.
+This can be used to e.g. show a snippet in multiple languages, display instructions for alternative platforms, or (in the future) switch between source and output.

 .. toctree::
    :maxdepth: 2